PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 There is almost always something happening below the line.
 ...it's about bringing somone satisfaction at the end of the deal.
 And that includes emotional satisfaction.

+Day 49 How to Negotiate: Make the Initial Offer

+Anchoring the negotiation means that you've places a number on the table that you want the rest of the negotiation to gravitate around.
+For instance, if you're buying  new car, the dealership puts a number on the window that almost always anchors the price with a high gravitational pull.
+If they wnt $35,000 for the car, and you negotiate the price down to $34,000, you feel like you got a deal at $1,000 off the asking price.
+But what if the opening offer (the sticker on the car) was set $5,000 over what the dealership was willing to accecpt?
+That means they got $4,000 over the price they'd have sold it to you for.
+When you are able to make the opening offer, you, from that point on, set the gravitational anchor for the rest of the conversation.
+This is a strategic advantage.
+Sometimes, having information that adjusts the gravity of the negotiation your way resets the conversation.
+Regardless of whether you make the opening offer or not, by thinking of the various offers as numbers that affect the gravitational pull, you can sway the deal more toward a resolution you are comfortable with.